An official website of the United States government.

 Full Title: A decision-driven integrated ecosystem approach to maximize benefits of barrier island restoration and management of the Chandeleur Islands for seagrass and associated communities

-This project will scope and design a plan to address the uncertainties of restoring seagrasses and associated communities along barrier islands in Louisiana, which will inform the restoration and long-term adaptive management of the Chandeleur Islands.
+This project scoped and designed a plan to address the uncertainties of restoring seagrasses and associated communities along barrier islands in Louisiana, which informed the restoration and long-term adaptive management of the Chandeleur Islands.

 Lead Investigator: Kelly Darnell, The University of Southern Mississippi, kelly.darnell@usm.edu